njtsb1/Motion_Sensor_App/README.md

 Learning to build an application using Motion Sensor with React Native.

-The App turns on the smartphone's flashlight when touching the screen, and also turns on the movement of shaking the smartphone, in addition to changing the background and icon colors: dark / light.
+The App turns on the smartphone's flashlight when touching the screen, and also turns on when checking the movement of shaking the smartphone, in addition to changing the background and icon colors: dark/light.

 ![image](https://user-images.githubusercontent.com/28990749/165650549-07daaabe-15fa-432e-9146-71bae90e43b0.png)